 World oil demand in 2007

-With the exception of gasoline consumption, the OECD normally sees low seasonal demand in the third quarter.
-North America’s third-quarter y-o-y oil demand growth is estimated at 0.2 mb/d to average 25.63 mb/d.
-Total OECD countries’ y-o-y oil demand growth in 2007 is estimated to increase by 0.1 mb/d to average 49.29 mb/d.
+The third quarter is normally a low season for oil demand; therefore North America’s thirdquarter y-o-y oil demand growth is estimated at 0.2 mb/d to average 25.63 mb/d.
+Total OECD countries’ y-o-y oil demand growth in 2007 is estimated to increase by 0.1 mb/d to average 49.30 mb/d.

 World oil demand in 2008